ajrcarey/pdfium-render/README.md

 `PdfiumLibraryBindings::get_string_from_pdfium_utf16le_bytes()` utility functions are provided for converting to and from `FPDF_WIDESTRING` in your own code.

-Note that the `FPDF_LoadDocument()` function is not available when compiling to WASM.
-Either embed the target PDF document directly using Rust's `include_bytes!()` macro, or use Javascript's `fetch()` API to retrieve the bytes of the target document over the network, then load those bytes into Pdfium using the `FPDF_LoadMemDocument()` function.

 ## Binding to Pdfium

 `pdfium-render` does not include Pdfium itself.
 You have several options: